How you can access and correct your personal information

 Your request must be accompanied by a $31.90 application fee, or evidence you qualify to have the fee waived due to hardship.
 For example, a copy of a health care card will suffice as evidence of hardship.

 Changing your personal records

 We do our best to make sure our records are accurate, but sometimes there may be mistakes in the documents or information we hold about you.
-You can ask to have this information corrected if it is wrong, incomplete, out of date, or would give a misleading impression.
+Under the Freedom of Information Act, you can ask to have this information corrected if it is wrong, incomplete, out of date, or would give a misleading impression.

 To change your personal information you must still apply in writing, but you do not have to pay a fee.